Macuyiko/blog/content/2020/2020_11_cellular_exploration4.md

 I especially like how the sand mingles with the water.
 This is exactly what I was referring to above and the GDC video didn't directly address.
 Noita heavily simulates materials with different densities, so in case you want to simulate pixels-as-objects, they need to be able to displace other pixels.

 Fantastically, the author of the video also [makes their code available](https://github.com/GameEngineering/EP01_SandSim).
 A quick perusal through the source code confirms it follows very much the non-CA style, and we can play around with the binary.
-The simulation is very solid:
+The simulation is very solid (even although the code reveals that the author also had a hard time with some aspects which arise in a single-buffered engine):

 ![Playing around](/images/2020/gdc_noita4.png)